Bonf6059/ISA-Medieval/README.md

 - Boosted rates for the mineshaft
 - Halfed the amount of time needed to produce Karhan from "Dark ages beasts and monsters"
 - Added textures for WIP potions
+- Added Rathix potion
+- Added recipe to dry herbs to make hay to the drying rack

 25/02/2026
 - Forge Bellows from VFEM2 now doesn't require hard leather but any leather will do